Home > Health Library > Teething

 Your baby is teething when his

 or her first set of teeth, called primary teeth, break through the gums.
-See a

 usually begins around 6 months of age.
 But it is normal for teething to start

 at any time between 3 months and 12 months of age.
 By the time your child is

 about 3 years old, he or she will have all 20 primary teeth.

 lower front teeth usually come in first.
 Upper front teeth usually come in 1 to

 2 months after the lower front teeth.
 See a picture that shows

 than usual when they are teething.
 This may be because of soreness and swelling

 in the gums before a tooth comes through.
 These symptoms usually begin about 3